OrneLibrary/Hastur/README.md

 x.x.x.x
 ```

 Do not use netmasks.
 Ensure each line is an individual address.
+Use DeepOne if necessary.

 ## Dependencies
 Python 3.8.10